Our Strategic Plan

 11.4.6 if Condition 11.4.5 is not fulfilled, the Purchaser has the right to have the defective Goods repaired or replaced by a third party and to recover reasonable costs of so doing from the Supplier.

-11.5 The Supplier shall indemnify, keep indemnified and hold harmless the Purchaser from and against all costs (including the cost of enforcement), expenses, liabilities (including any tax liability) injuries, direct, indirect or consequential loss (all three of which terms include, without limitation, pure economic loss, loss of profits, loss of business, depletion of goodwill and like loss), damages, claims, demands, proceedings or legal costs (on a full indemnity basis) and judgments which the Purchaser incurs or suffers as a consequence of a direct or indirect breach or negligent performance by the Supplier or failure or delay in performance if the terms of the Purchase Order.
+11.5 The Supplier shall indemnify, keep indemnified and hold harmless the Purchaser from and against all costs (including the cost of enforcement), expenses, liabilities (including any tax liability) injuries, direct, indirect or consequential loss (all three of which terms include, without limitation, pure economic loss, loss of profits, loss of business, depletion of goodwill and like loss), damages, claims, demands, proceedings or legal costs (on a full indemnity basis) and judgements which the Purchaser incurs or suffers as a consequence of a direct or indirect breach or negligent performance by the Supplier or failure or delay in performance if the terms of the Purchase Order.

 12.1 This Agreement may only be varied or amended in writing and signed by the parties specifically referring to this Condition 12.1 and stating that this Agreement is varied in the manner specified.